Vinitk93/Stock_Price_Prediction/README.md

 •	Train the model: The model is trained using training data sets and setting an epoch.

-•	Reshaping the data: The Test data set is reshaped similar to the training dataset which is mentioned in the [Reshaping the data](#reshaping-the-data) above.
+•	Reshaping the data: The Test data set is reshaped similar to the training dataset which is mentioned in the [Reshaping the data](#reshaping-the-data) section above.

 •	Prediction: Models Predicted stock value is achieved.